Schools reopen with masks optional in many US classrooms

 Outbreaks that have hit schools at the very start of the year have added to calls for more mask requirements.

 In Marion, Arkansas, over 800 students and staff members have been quarantined because of exposure since classes began last week in the 4,000-student district.

-Superintendent Glen Fenter urged lawmakers to overturn the state law banning masks.
+Marion Superintendent Glen Fenter urged lawmakers to overturn the state law banning masks, warning that a “full-blown crisis” could lie ahead.
+And Republican Gov. Asa Hutchinson expressed regret over signing the ban in the first place and asked that it be lifted.
+But the GOP-controlled Legislature left it in place Friday.

-“If those circumstances are replicated all across the state after two weeks of school, our state’s going to be in full-blown crisis,” he said.

-The proposal to allow school mask requirements has faced heavy opposition from Republicans, and legislative leaders have said it doesn’t have the votes.

 From the beginning of the pandemic to the peak of infections in January, CDC data showed children 15 and under had the lowest infection rates.
 Now, though, school-age children have infection rates higher than adults 50 and older.